p-ranav/iris/README.md

 Our broker component is very simple.
 It forwards request on port `5510` to port `5515` where one of our workers will be waiting to receive work.
 Note below that we are creating a component with 0 threads - The task system is not needed for brokers as there are no tasks to execute.
 Brokers operate at the ZeroMQ level, simply forwarding requests and responses.

+***NOTE*** Broker components, like any other component, can have other communication ports and timers.
+If you have these, then you need executor threads.

 ```cpp
 #include <iostream>
 #include <iris/iris.hpp>